BAAI-DCAI/Bunny/README.md

 ## News and Updates

+* 2024.06.20 🔥 **MMR benchmark is released!** It is a benchmark for measuring MLLMs' understanding ability and their robustness against misleading questions.
+Check the performance of Bunny and more details in [Github](https://github.com/BAAI-DCAI/Multimodal-Robustness-Benchmark)!
 * 2024.06.01 🔥 **Bunny-v1.1-Llama-3-8B-V, supporting 1152x1152 resolution, is released!** It is built upon SigLIP and Llama-3-8B-Instruct with S$`^2`$-Wrapper.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_1-Llama-3-8B-V)! 🐰 [Demo](http://bunny.baai.ac.cn)

 * 2024.05.08 🔥 **Bunny-v1.1-4B, supporting 1152x1152 resolution, is released!** It is built upon SigLIP and Phi-3-Mini-4K 3.8B with S$`^2`$-Wrapper.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_1-4B)! 🐰 [Demo](http://bunny.baai.ac.cn)